HappyRay/testscribe/docs/index.markdown

 Since these wrapper functions are typically used for testing only, you may put them in a test folder if you have one.

+# Scribe files
+The tool generates machine-readable [YAML](https://en.wikipedia.org/wiki/YAML) formatted files with the tscribe extension alongside the unit test files.
+They are referred to as scribe files in the documentation.
+The [sync tests command](#sync-tests) and the [sync all](#sync-all) command generate unit test files based on the corresponding scribe files.

+[Here](demo.markdown#scribe-files) are scribe file demos.

+See the [FAQ](#faq) for more information related to the scribe files.

 # Tips